 Editorial: Energy Transport for Nanostructured Materials

-- 3School of Mechanical Engineering, Purdue University, United States
+- 4Department of Civil Engineering, Purdue University, West Lafayette, IN, United States

-Copyright: © 2019 Hao, Yang, Ruan and Lu.
+Copyright © 2019 Hao, Yang, Lu and Ruan.
 This is an open-access article distributed under the terms of the Creative Commons Attribution License (CC BY).
 The use, distribution or reproduction in other forums is permitted, provided the original author(s) and the copyright owner(s) are credited and that the original publication in this journal is cited, in accordance with accepted academic practice.
 No use, distribution or reproduction is permitted which does not comply with these terms.